 Researchers may submit a study proposal.
 Basic steps for registering a new user account are below.
 For additional assistance on submitting a proposal, contact the Office of Research Integrity at 702-895-5453 or firstname.lastname@example.org.

-Once logged into Cayuse simply click the “Start a New Protocol Application”
+Once logged into Cayuse simply click the “Start a New Protocol Application” button.

 Any change to an existing approved protocol must be reviewed and approved by the IACUC prior to implementing the change.
 Amendment requests must be submitted through the Cayuse.